-In 2009, Government began exploring feed-in tariffs (FITs) for Renewable Energy, but these were later rejected in favour of competitive tenders.
-As result a program, now known as the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP) was introduced in South Africa at competitive prices.
-[3]

-The REIPPPP is a competitive tender process that was designed to facilitate private sector investment into grid-connected Renewable Energy (RE) generation in South Africa.
-[1] Independent Power Producers (IPPs) are invited to submit bids for onshore wind, solar photovoltaic (PV), concentrated solar power (CSP), small hydro, biomass, biogas or landfill gas projects.
-REIPPPP is aimed at bringing additional megawatts onto the country's electricity system through private sector [2].
-Between 2011 and 2015 four of such bidding rounds have been completed, referred to as Bid Windows, with an additional round for CSP only.
-[9]
+- ☐ In 2009, Government began exploring feed-in tariffs (FITs) for RE, but these were later rejected in favour of competitive tenders. - ☐ As result a program, now known as the Renewable Energy Independent Power Producer Procurement Programme was introduced in SA at competitive prices. - ☐ The REIPPPP is a competitive tender process that was designed to facilitate private sector investment into grid-connected RE generation in SA. - ☐ IPPs are invited to submit bids for onshore wind, solar PV, concentrated solar power, small hydro, biomass, biogas or landfill gas projects. - □ REIPPPP is aimed at bringing additional megawatts onto the country's electricity system through private sector